 -

-Some versions of Toucinho do Céu include a small amount of cornstarch or rice flour to vary the texture, but the traditional recipe is naturally gluten-free thanks to the almonds.
+Some versions of Toucinho do Céu include a small amount of cornflour or rice flour to vary the texture, but the traditional recipe is naturally gluten-free thanks to the almonds.

 -

-This dessert is often served on special occasions and is a true homage to the convent pastry of Portugal.
+This dessert is often served on special occasions and is a true homage to the convent pastry-making tradition of Portugal.